SowmyaVenky/AzureSynapseExperiments/deltalake/Delta_Lake_Streaming_Merge.md

 mvn exec:java -Dexec.mainClass="com.gssystems.kafka.WeatherDataStreamingProducer" -Dexec.args="C:\Venky\DP-203\AzureSynapseExperiments\datafiles\streaming\output\part-00000-dd3eed31-5521-456d-9fcd-3d66c266f6fc-c000.json C:\Venky\DP-203\AzureSynapseExperiments\datafiles\streaming\location_master\part-00000-a3a34469-0ef8-496f-be3f-826ef3d55233-c000.json"
 </pre>

 * This starts the producer and it streams messages to KAFKA.
 Now we start the consumer that pulls messages from KAFKA and merges that into the delta table we have.
-I was not able to get the readStream() function to work and get a dataframe that I could use to merge the contents.
+Note the use of read() vs readStream() function to get a dataframe that I could use to merge the contents.
 Instead I used used the read() to start the dataset in a batch mode, get the messages till that point and then merge with the delta table.
 More research is needed on how to make this work with a streaming ingest.
 Maybe the way to do it is to download the stream into a set of parquet files and periodically do a merge?

 * CHANGE PUBLIC IP OF machine if running from local to azure, else 127.0.0.1
 <pre>